#memory-region #region #memory #variables #region-cached

 1. The system has multiple memory regions.

-2. A shared data set is accessed by processors in different memory regions.
+2. A shared data set is accessed from processors in different memory regions.

-3. The data set is large enough to make it unlikely that it is resident in local processor caches.
+3. The data set is large enough to make it unlikely to be resident in local processor caches.

 As with all performance and efficiency questions, you should use a profiler to measure real impact.